 Per- and polyfluorinated chemicals are a family of man-made, fluorine-containing chemicals.
 They have unique properties that make materials stain resistant and water repellent.
-Unfortunately these chemicals can also harm the environment.
+Unfortunately these chemicals can also be damaging for the environment.
 They bioaccumulate, which means that they can become concentrated inside plants and animals and cause harm.
 We are working with our suppliers to steadily reduce the use of PFCs in our products.
-A number of our weatherproof items, such as the Waterproof Anorak, the Insulator Jacket and the Weather Jacket are already PFC-free.
+A number of our waterproof items, such as the Waterproof Anorak, the Insulator Jacket, the Waterproof Pants and Waterproof Shorts are already PFC-free.

 Materials We Don’t Use.